AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/ForEmulated /VM-Linux Based Excution Environment.md

 ---
-title: Use the Demo VM for Quick Start
+title: Use the Demo VM for a Quick Start
 description: >
   A quick start guide designed for the pre-configured Ubuntu VM image.
   All dependencies (Ryu, Mininet, NDT Core) are pre-installed.